 Discover it® Secured

-The Discover it® Secured lets you transfer balances and pay just 10.99 percent for six months (followed by a variable interest rate of 24.49 percent).
+The Discover it® Secured lets you transfer balances and pay an intro APR of 10.99 percent for six months (followed by a variable interest rate (APR) of 22.99 percent).
 You won’t pay an annual fee, and you’ll even earn rewards on your purchases.
 Specifically, you’ll rack up 2 percent cash back on up to $1,000 in combined spending at gas stations and restaurants each quarter (then 1 percent) and 1 percent on everything else.
 Discover will also match the cash back rewards you earn at the end of the first year.

 A security deposit is required to receive the card (with the amount of your deposit equal to the credit line you’re approved for, up to $2,500), but it’s refundable provided you close your account in good standing.
 Also note that you’ll pay a 3 percent introductory balance transfer fee and up to 5 percent fee for future balance transfers (see terms).